Cruise Surname Meaning, History & Origin

-Cruise Surname Genealogy
+Cruise Surname Meaning

 The surname is probably derived from the Norman word cruz meaning “cross.”
 Alternatively it could have derived from a similar-spelt place name, either in Flanders or Normandy.

-Cruise Resources on
+Cruise Surname Resources on

 - Cruicetown Church and Graveyard

 Cruicetown and Cruises in Meath.

 - Cruwys One Name Study

 Cruise and Cruwys Surname Ancestry

 Ireland.
 The Anglo-Norman name de Cruys began to appear in Irish administrative records around the year 1200, although Augustino de Cruce – who witnessed a grant by Strongbow of land in Dublin sometime before 1176 – may have been the earliest recorded member of this family in Ireland (although Sir Maurice Cruys who died in 1216 was regarded as the forebear of this family).